Reconstructing Quantum States and Expectations via Dynamical Tomography: Introduction

 Recently, a connection between DQST and observability analysis in control theory was established \cite{MP-TG-FT:2024, XS-WY:2024}.
 In \cite{XS-WY:2024} the authors consider closed quantum systems undergoing known discrete-time unitary dynamics.
 The no-go result of \cite{merkel2010random} was proven using well-known tools from systems and control theory \cite{kalman1969topics}.
 Furthermore, a DQST protocol to estimate the state of the system from measurement-data is proposed.

 The tomography problem, i.e. state reconstruction from observable averages, is connected - and can be seen in fact as a generalization - of the so-called quantum marginal problem, where the available data are the state marginals with respect to a given multipartite and locality structure \cite{linden_almost_2002,Linden2002_2,weisQuantumMarginalsFaces2023,karuvade2019uniquely,Xin2017}.
 Dynamical tomography can be used in that setting as well, in general extending the set of states that are uniquely reconstructable given their marginals.
-A preliminary set of results in this sense has been presented in \cite{MP-TG-FT:2024}, where the notion of states that are Uniquely Dynamically Determined among All (UDDA) states has been introduced.
-Observability analysis in control theory is exploited to assess when all state are UDDA, and to provide a reconstruction protocol via linear inversion.
+A preliminary set of results in this sense has been presented in \cite{MP-TG-FT:2024}, where the notion of states that are Uniquely Dynamically Determined among All (UDDA) states has been introduced: {these are states that can be uniquely reconstructed from a set of available measurements performed on identical preparations of such state, also allowing for {\em arbitrary-time evolution} with a known (closed or open) dynamical model.} Observability analysis in control theory is exploited to assess when all {states} are UDDA, and to provide a reconstruction protocol via linear inversion.

 \textit{Contribution of this work} - In this work, we outline a general framework for DQST, from feasibility analysis to {practical} methods to select the observables and the evolution times.
 In doing so, we highlight the role and use the tools of {\em observability analysis} in system theory \cite{kalman1969topics}, a Krylov-subspace approach that provides all the tools needed to assess whether reconstruction problems for quantum systems are solvable.